wix-incubator/remx/website/docs/motivation.md

 ---
-id: why
+id: motivation
-title: Why?
+title: Motivation
-sidebar_label: Why?
+sidebar_label: Motivation
-slug: /
+slug: /introduction/motivation
 ---

 Writing a react / react-native project with or without TDD, we have multiple well known and battle tested choices when it comes to state management: